pajoma/vscode-journal/README.md

 Lightweight Extension for Visual Studio Code to take track of your daily notes.

-## What's this about?
+## What is this extension about?
-This extension is only useful for people like me, who use simple text files for notes, task lists, and everything else which has to be remembered and searched for.
-Textfiles are easy to backup, sync and can be opened anywhere by everything.
+This extension is useful for people like me, who use simple text files for notes, task lists, and everything else which has to be remembered and searched for.
+Text (or Markdown) in files is easy to backup, sync and can be opened anywhere by everything.
 This extension has the following functions:

 * Open or create a journal entries for a specific day ([details and videos](./docs/entries.md))
 * Add detailed notes for today ([details and videos](./docs/notes.md))